-To provide adult education or tutoring for reading or math instruction the agency must meet the following standards regardless of provider service location: 1.
-Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania.
-2. Have a signed ODP Provider Agreement on file with ODP.
-3. Have at least one staff person with a four year degree and state teaching credentials.
-4. Comply with Department standards related to provider qualifications.
-Staff working for or contracted with the adult education program as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards: 1.
-Be at least 18 years of age.
-2. Staff, contractors, and consultants must have a Pennsylvania State Police criminal history record check prior to the date of hire.
+To provide adult education or tutoring for reading or math instruction the agency must meet the following standards regardless of provider service location:

+- 1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Have at least one staff person with a four year degree and state teaching credentials. - 4.
+Comply with Department standards related to provider qualifications.

+Staff working for or contracted with the adult education program as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:

+- 1. Be at least 18 years of age.

+- 2. Staff, contractors, and consultants must have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: •The nature of the crime: •Facts surrounding the conviction; •Time elapsed since the conviction; •The evidence of the individual's rehabilitation; and •The nature and requirements of the job.
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

+- •The nature of the crime:

+- •Facts surrounding the conviction;

+- •Time elapsed since the conviction;

+- •The evidence of the individual's rehabilitation; and

+- •The nature and requirements of the job.

 Documentation of the review must be maintained for any staff that were hired whose criminal history clearance results or criminal history check identified a criminal record.

 3. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
 Chapter 63.

-Verification of Provider Qualifications Entity Responsible for Verification: AWC FMS, VF/EA FMS, OHCDS, ODP or its Designee Frequency of Verification: At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
+At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.
-Appendix C: Participant Services C-1/C-3: Provider Specifications for Service

-Service Type: Statutory Service Service Name: Education Support Services
+Service Name: Education Support Services